olvemaudal/deep-c/docs/home.md

 permalink: /
 ---

 Welcome!
-This is a site dedicated to the journey towards a deep understanding of the C programming language.
+This is a site dedicated to a journey towards a deeper understanding of the C programming language.

-This site is currently under construction, please stay tuned...
+This site is currently under construction, stay tuned...